pravj/blog-repo/content/blog/on-effective-reviews-that-improve-quality-of-work.md

 ***

-In summary, ask the following three questions to ensure you're adding value at the end of your review.
+In summary, ask the following three questions to ensure you're adding value at the end of your review, without creating an analysis-paralysis situation.

 1. What do you not like about the approach?
 2. What areas did you ignore while working on it?
 3. What constraints/assumptions did you work with?

-It's recommended not to create an analysis-paralysis situation.